Selective catalytic reduction: Limitations

+Catalyst management strategies can include catalyst replacement and catalyst rejuvenation (removal of pluggage and poisons) and regeneration (replenishment of materials).

 Most SCRs require tuning to properly perform.
 Part of tuning involves ensuring a proper distribution of ammonia in the gas stream and uniform gas velocity through the catalyst.
 Without tuning, SCRs can exhibit inefficient NOx reduction along with excessive ammonia slip due to not utilizing the catalyst surface area effectively.
 Another facet of tuning involves determining the proper ammonia flow for all process conditions.
 Ammonia flow is in general controlled based on NOx measurements taken from the gas stream or preexisting performance curves from an engine manufacturer (in the case of gas turbines and reciprocating engines).
 Typically, all future operating conditions must be known beforehand to properly design and tune an SCR system.

 Ammonia slip is an industry term for ammonia passing through the SCR unreacted.
 This occurs when ammonia is injected in excess, temperatures are too low for ammonia to react, or the catalyst has been poisoned.
 In applications using both SCR and an alkaline scrubber, the use of high-sulfur fuels also tend to significantly increase ammonia slip, since compounds such as NaOH and Ca(OH)2 will reduce ammonium sulfate and ammonium bisulfate back into ammonia:

 Temperature is SCR's largest limitation.
 Engines all have a period during start-up where exhaust temperatures are too low, and the catalyst must be pre-heated for the desired NOx reduction to occur when an engine is first started, especially in cold climates.